omeryarchi/Credit_Card_Fraud_Detection_using_CNN/README.md

 # Credit_Card_Fraud_Detection_using_CNN
-In this code I used TensorFlow to train a convolutional neural net that will predict if a credit card transaction is a fraud.
+In this code I used TensorFlow to train a convolutional neural net that will help predict if a credit card transaction is a fraud.
 Used a dataset of 284,807 credit card transactions. training a convolutional neural net